The Best MCPs for Claude Desktop (And How I Use Them)

 Context7 solves a niche but important problem: Claude’s training data has a cutoff, so if you’re doing research on an app PRD (writing specs, requirements, planning implementation), then Context7, used up front, can save hours of headaches.

-I use Context7 for this type of exploration: “Use Context7 to find the latest libraries for this application and consider if the changes may be breaking.”
-From there, Claude will know if the packages it *thinks* it should be working with are actually current.
-The yrarely are, several months knowledge cutoff is an age in development.
+My go-to prompt: “Use Context7 to find the latest libraries for this application and consider if the changes may be breaking.”
+Claude then knows whether the packages it thinks it should be working with are actually current.
+And honestly, they rarely are – a few months of knowledge cutoff is a lifetime when you’re building things.

 {